anuska-dey/anuska-dey/README.md

 # Hi there 👋 I'm Anuska!

-🎓 I'm a CSE undergrad specializing in AI & ML 🎓
+🎓 I'm a CSE undergrad specializing in AI 🎓
 🚀 Currently learning: C, Python, Git, and Machine Learning 📚 Passionate about community work, innovation, and tech!
 💻 Always curious to explore new things